Pit bull myths ::

 Myth #2: It's impossible to identify a pit bull

 Pit bull advocates frequently claim that the average person cannot correctly identify a pit bull.
 As discussed in the Pit Bull FAQ, the pit bull is a class of dogs made up of several close dog breeds (See: What is a pit bull?).
-This false claim is designed to confuse the public just like the breed's history of changing names is intended to do (See: Disguise breed name).
+This false claim is designed to confuse the public and officials just like the breed's history of multiple changing names is intended to do (See: Disguise breed name).
 As was recently told to us by a top U.S. animal control enforcement officer, "If it looks like a pit bull, it usually is."

 Can you identify the pit bull?